 To Serve Carnitas

-Ladle on some more of the pot juices and serve with tortillas, a variety of toppings.
-Pork carnitas are best served rolled in soft corn tortillas topped with veggies or condiments.
+Ladle on some more of the pot juices and serve with corn tortillas and a variety of toppings.

 A fun way to serve crispy carnitas tacos is to place a variety of toppings on the table and let everyone pick and choose at will.
 Include bowls of shredded lettuce, chopped cilantro, sour cream, pico de gallo and shredded cheese.